andrewgarrison/atgarrison.com/site/content/now.md

 # Now

-##### MAY 15th, 2018
+##### MAY 23rd, 2018

-1. Creating a video in Adobe Premiere Pro to celebrate my grandparents' 50th anniversary.
-2. Using React and the Spotify Web API to create better uesr profiles.
+1. Using React and the Spotify Web API to create better user profiles.